fuks-kit/doorman/README.md

 ## Credentials and Certificates

+This section describes how to generate the required credentials and certificates for the Doorman system.
+All generated files can be found in the Google Drive folder `05_Team_IT/02_Interne Projekte/07_Doorman`.

 ### Google Workspace

 The Doorman system needs access to Google Workspace APIs to fetch authorized RFID chip-numbers.